 Introduction to Gray Hat Python

-So, two years back, I was doing my research on programming languages; I started reading about C, C++, Assembly, Python and Ruby.
+So, two years back, I was researching programming languages; I started reading about C, C++, Assembly, Python, and Ruby.
 I wanted to become an expert in Cyber Security.
-So, I started learning as much as I can.
-I started with C, C++ and C# being the basics, and after learning and compiling lots of programs and viruses, I finally started learning Kali Linux.
+So, I started learning as much as I could.
+I started with C, C++, and C# being the basics, and after learning and compiling lots of programs and viruses, I finally started learning Kali Linux.
 It is an operating system for penetration testing for those who don’t know what Kali Linux is.
-So, I was going on with my studies and what I saw was that most of the programs, viruses and Trojans were compiled in Python, and their base being Ruby.
+So, I was going on with my studies, and I saw that most of the programs, viruses, and Trojans were compiled in Python, their base being Ruby.

-So, I stopped my studies for the time being and started learning Python or, being precise Gray Hat Python and tadaa… It was extremely easy when compared to C, C# or any other language I learnt.
-I finally came to know why Python was the most used language and how it became famous.
+So, I stopped my studies for the time being and started learning Python or, being precise, Gray Hat Python and tadaa… It was extremely easy compared to C, C#, or any other language I understood.
+I finally learned why Python was the most useful language and how it became famous.

-Today, I would be discussing how Python transformed into Gray Hat Python and why it is so extensively used that even Google and YouTube use it in their database to give as accurate search results as possible.
+Today, I will discuss how Python transformed into Gray Hat Python and why it is so extensively useful that even Google and YouTube use it in their database to give as accurate search results as possible.

-Starting off, Python is a high-level programming language, which means its syntaxes are extremely easy to read, even for beginners.
-If you are new to programming, this would be the language I would suggest you to start with.
+Starting, Python is a high-level programming language, which means its syntaxes are extremely easy to read, even for beginners.
+If you are new to programming, this would be the language I would suggest you start with.
 Let me give you an example:

 How does it look in Different Programming Languages?